 Is your style a little bit gregarious, a bit rough around the edges, but a little bit glitzy too?
 If that’s you, welcome to the Modern Rustic Style way of life.
-Personally, I’m a huge fan of anything rustic that has the feel of something contemporary.
-This battle of styles has been the catalyst to create a new genre of home interiors – Modern Rustic Style.
+I’m a massive fan of anything rustic with the feel of something contemporary.
+This battle of styles has been the catalyst for creating a new genre of home interiors – Modern Rustic Style.

-Modern rustic style combines natural beauty with traditional materials.
-It mixes brushed metals, textures, neutral colors, and warm ambiance.
-It’s been hard to narrow down my list of Must-Have’s for this post because there are so many great elements to this style.
-But, I’m keeping it to what I consider to be the most 5 essential Must Have’s.
+The modern rustic style combines natural beauty with traditional materials.
+It mixes brushed metals, textures, neutral colors, and a warm ambiance.
+It’s hard to narrow down my list of must-haves for this post because this style has many outstanding elements.
+But, I’m keeping it to what I consider to be the five essential Must Have’s.

 2. Natural Elements.
 One of the reasons I love nature is my inherent connection with living things outdoors.
-Evaluate your personal style and select natural elements like wood, textiles, brick, and grass.
-Modern rustic style homes often display beautiful mahogany wood flooring and ceiling beams.
-I love the trend toward Manganese Saltillo Tile flooring as seen with this hexagon tile pattern.
+Evaluate your style and select natural elements like wood, textiles, brick, and grass.
+Modern rustic-style homes often display beautiful mahogany wood flooring and ceiling beams.
+I love the Manganese Saltillo Tile flooring trend, as seen with this hexagon tile pattern.
 Manganese Saltillo is a (clay) tile that blends neutral, dark, and subdued brown colors with hues of terracotta.
-Not only is Saltillo tile an inexpensive, durable, and low maintenance flooring option, but the natural color range opens up versatility for your modern rustic décor accents.
+Saltillo tile is an inexpensive, durable, and low-maintenance flooring option, and the natural color range opens up versatility for your modern rustic décor accents.

 3. Fireplace.
-Don’t you love getting cozy next to a grand fireplace and it’s inviting, warm ambiance?
-It’s the perfect setting for catching up on a good book, spending time with friends, and cashing in on that long overdue siesta.
+Don’t you love cozying up to a grand fireplace and its inviting, warm ambiance?
+It’s the perfect setting for catching up on a good book, spending time with friends, and cashing in on that long-overdue siesta.

 4. Colors.
-Keep it light, neutral, and simple.
-A modern rustic style home should feel very light and airy.
-Muted paint colors are ideal along with large, revealing windows.
-Natural sunlight makes any space come alive, and it accentuates your other chosen elements of décor.
-The contrast of neutral paint colors, natural sunlight, and dark wood or tile flooring lends itself to be a sanctuary for peacefulness on a quiet day.
+Keep it light, neutral, and straightforward.
+A modern rustic-style home should feel very light and airy.
+Muted paint colors are ideal, along with large, revealing windows.
+Natural sunlight makes any space come alive, accentuating your other chosen elements of décor.
+The contrast of neutral paint colors, natural sunlight, and dark wood or tile flooring lends itself to being a sanctuary for peacefulness on a quiet day.

 5. Artwork.
 Just look at this coffee table.
-It’s wondrous rustic driftwood that’s been crafted into a modern style coffee table.
-Yes, I consider this artwork along with anything that has been crafted by hand.
+It’s wondrous rustic driftwood crafted into a modern-style coffee table.
+Yes, I consider this artwork along with anything crafted by hand.

 Modern rustic artwork is the jewelry to your space.
-Remember all the neutral paint colors and loads of sunlight that you’ve carefully implemented?
-Now is the time to pop some color into your modern rustic style home.
+Remember all the neutral paint colors and loads of sunlight you’ve carefully implemented?
+Now is the time to pop some color into your modern, rustic home.
 Be cautious not to overdo too many bold colors because you want to keep the feel of nature.
-This is another area of home décor where you can play and display home accents, upholstery, linens, rugs, or wall art which reflect your personality and family’s culture.
+This is another area of home décor where you can play and display home accents, upholstery, linens, rugs, or wall art that reflects your personality and your family’s culture.

 The point of a modern rustic style is to get the natural feel of a rural dwelling with the conveniences of a contemporary home.
-Consider these 5 trademark elements for your modern rustic style home.
+Consider these five trademark elements for your modern rustic-style home.

 Make Every Space Count.